-The cumulative actuarial loss recognised in the Comprehensive Income and Expenditure Statement to the 31 March 2021 is £45,825m (2019/20 gain £40.505m).
-The re-measurement includes changes arising from changes to the financial and demographic assumptions shown on the following page.
-The increase in the rates of CPI and in the long term salary assumptions and rate of revaluation for CARE pensions all contribute to an increase in the pension liability, with an additional increase in liability driven by the discount rate reducing for both LGPS and the Firefighters' Pension Schemes.
+The cumulative actuarial gain recognised in the Comprehensive Income and Expenditure Statement to the 31 March 2022 is £10.84m (2020/21 loss £45.825m).
+The re-measurement includes significant changes arising from changes to the financial assumptions shown on the following page.
+The increase in the rates of CPI and in the long term salary assumptions and rate of revaluation for CARE pensions all contribute to an increase in the pension liability, this is offset with the increased discount rate which reduces the liability for both LGPS and the Firefighters' Pension Schemes.
 The experience gains/loss is the change in the scheme liability resulting from the effects of differences between the actuarial assumptions that applied at the start of the year and what has actually occurred.